Colombian Independence Day

 Colombian Independence Day History

-When I was a kid (in SoCal) I’d finish doing my homework then my dad had me do homework he had assigned me, which involved Colombian history.
+When I was a kid (in SoCal) I’d finish doing my homework then my Colombian dad would have me do homework he’d assign me, which involved Colombian history.
 Most kids would have died from a double dose of homework, but I actually liked it and had fun reporting back to him what I had read when he got home from work at night.